BBC Radio 1's Big Weekend: 2022

 In late 2021, it was revealed that Radio 1's Big Weekend would return in a live tradition for the first time in three years, with Coventry being the host city for this event on 27 to 29 May 2022.

-On 14th May 2022 & 16th March, Saturday’s & Sunday’s main stage line-up were retrospectively announced on the Radio One Breakfast show with Greg James whilst the Future Sounds was announced on Radio 1’s Future Sounds with Clara Amfo.
+On 14 May and 16 March 2022, Saturday's & Sunday's main stage line-up were retrospectively announced on The Radio 1 Breakfast Show with Greg James whilst the Future Sounds Stage line-up was announced on Radio 1's Future Sounds with Clara Amfo.

 Headline sets

 2023

-On 30 January 2023, Dundee was announced as the host city for the 2023 edition of Big Weekend alongside the initial line-up.
-Dundee is the first Scottish city to host the event twice.
+On 30 January 2023, Dundee (which was originally scheduled to host the 2020 festival) was announced as the host city for the 2023 edition of Big Weekend alongside the initial line-up.
+Dundee is the first Scottish city and second overall city to host the event twice.

+Headline sets

+2024

+On 29 January 2024, it was announced that Luton would host Big Weekend from 24 to 26 May 2024.
+The festival took place in Stockwood Park and was headlined by Coldplay, Chase & Status, Vampire Weekend, and Raye.

+Headline sets

+2025

+On 28 January 2025, it was announced that Liverpool would host Big Weekend from 23 to 25 May 2025.
+It was hosted in Sefton Park, and the first confirmed acts were Blossoms, Lola Young, Myles Smith, Sam Fender and Wet Leg.